jupyterlab/jupyterlab/docs/source/extension/extension_migration.rst

   The ``@jupyterlab/apputils-extension:workspaces`` plugin now only defines the workspace MIME type renderer used to open files with ``.jupyterlab-workspace`` extension as JupyterLab workspaces.
+- The cell toolbar node has been moved from the cell node to the cell input node.
+  Therefore the parent of the cell toolbar has changed and can not be used directly to retrieve the corresponding cell node anymore.

 Shortcuts extension rework
 ^^^^^^^^^^^^^^^^^^^^^^^^^^